rachelouye/rachelouye.github.io/essays/replacingbrain.md

   5. Final project: I have only used AI for this matter for a snippet of code for design purposes in the landing page button design.
 I was not exactly sure how to implement a link into a button, even after reading some forums.
 Here is an example:

-Question: Please change this code so that the button component links to a url in react js : import React from 'react';
+Question: Please change this code so that the button component links to a url in react js :

+<code>import React from 'react';
 import { Container } from 'react-bootstrap';
 import { Link } from 'react-router-dom';
 import { PageIDs } from '../utilities/ids';